Álvaro Noboa

 Álvaro Fernando Noboa Pontón (born November 21, 1950) is an Ecuadorian businessman and politician.
+He is the father of the incumbent president, Daniel Noboa.

-Noboa has been actively involved in politics, unsuccessfully running for the office of President of Ecuador in 1998, 2002, 2006, 2009 and 2013.
+Noboa has been actively involved in politics as a perennial candidate, unsuccessfully running for the office of President of Ecuador in 1998, 2002, 2006, 2009 and 2013.
 In 2007, however, he was elected national assemblyman.
-In 2013 Noboa ran for office for the fifth time unsuccessfully.
+In 2013, Noboa ran for office for the fifth time unsuccessfully.
+In the 2023 Ecuadorian general election, his son, Daniel Noboa, was elected President of Ecuador, the youngest ever to hold that position.

-In 1997, already owning 24% of Bonita Bananas, Noboa purchased another 25% of the shares, the holding company for the family business.
+In 1997, already owning 24% of Bonita Bananas, Noboa purchased another 25% of the shares of the holding company for the family business.
 Presently, he runs the Noboa Group of Companies and Noboa Corporation, with more than 110 companies in Ecuador and around the world, including branch offices in United States, Antwerp, Rome, Japan, Argentina, and New Zealand.

-Some of Noboa's Ecuadorian companies have faced lawsuits and Servicio de Rentas Internas claims.
-The banana exporting company also has been audited by international organisations due to child labor issues and strike conflicts.